The Trump administration sets the stage for large-scale federal worker layoffs in a new memo

 “They’ll be providing updates on their efforts, and they’ll also be providing updates on what they’re doing at their agencies in terms of policies and implementing the promises that the president made on the campaign trail,” Leavitt said.

 Musk has caused turmoil within the federal workforce, most recently by demanding that employees justify their jobs or risk getting fired.
-The Office of Personnel Management, which functions as a human resources agency, later said that the edict was voluntary.
+OPM later said that the edict was voluntary.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.